filecoin-project/data-prep-tools/docs/payload-piece-cid.md

 # Payload vs Piece CID

 The difference between a payload CID and a piece CID causes a lot of confusion.
+This writeup is an attempt at addressing some of that confusion.

 When data is represented as as a [merkle dag](https://docs.ipfs.tech/concepts/merkle-dag/), the content identifier (CID) associated